gourshete/gourshete.github.io/_posts/2019-07-18-scopes-in-rails.markdown

         end
       end

+The object returned by scope is always an `ActiveRecord::Relation` not `Array`.
+And this is the greatest benefit, you can call all the queries on this object just like any other `Relation` object.

+      Vehicle.red
+      Vehicle.red.count
+      Vehicle.red.where(type: 'Hatchback')

 `You should always pass a callable object to the scopes defined with #scope.
 This ensures that the scope is re-evaluated each time it is called.`